mavryk-network/mavryk-signatory/docs/ledger.md

 ## Setup baking with signatory and ledger

-Keep tezos-baker app open for the below configurations and when the baker is running.
+Keep mavryk-baker app open for the below configurations and when the baker is running.
 No prompt will be seen in ledger during signing operations.

 ```sh